Maddious/RiTA-DiscordBot/README.md

 * Select the bot you made in step 3 of [Setting up a New Bot](#new-bot)
 * Under **Deployment Method** make sure you have Github selected, ensure Connect to GitHub has the correct repository selected, Scroll down to the manual deploy section, and select the **Master** branch.
 Click deploy branch, and wait for the successfully deployed message.

+## <a name="dbm"></a>How to Update your Database Manually
+With 1.2.1 there comes a change to the database, the Servers table needs to new columns.

+You can run the `!t updatedb` to do this automatically, or if you want to do this manually then there are certain formats you need to use to have the database work correctly.
+Below you can find the SQL queries you will need to run to create these.

+#### For Heroku, if you are using Postgres Admin 4 as your method of database editor:
+See [Heroku Database Support](#database) for more info
+* **`ALTER TABLE public.servers ADD COLUMN "embedstyle" character varying(8) COLLATE pg_catalog."default" DEFAULT 'on'::character varying;`**
+* **`ALTER TABLE public.servers ADD COLUMN "bot2botstyle" character varying(8) COLLATE pg_catalog."default" DEFAULT 'off'::character varying;`**

+#### For a local builds and a Local database:
+* **`ALTER TABLE servers ADD COLUMN "embedstyle" character varying(8)  DEFAULT 'on'`**
+* **`ALTER TABLE servers ADD COLUMN "bot2botstyle" character varying(8) DEFAULT 'off'`**

 ## <a name="migration"></a>C-3PO to RITA Bot Migration
 **If you already have a Heroku Bot Using C-3P0**